Document Type and Release Option

 Thesis (open access)

 A primary goal of photonics is designing material structures that support predetermined electromagnetic field distributions.
 We have developed an inverse method to determine material parameters for a quartic metamaterial from six desired plane waves.
 This work inspired us to study how perturbations to the parameters can result in optical neutrality.

 We seek a method to design material structures that support predetermined electromagnetic field distributions.
 For this reason, we have developed and inverse method to solve for material parameters for a quartic metamaterial from a set of six desired plane waves.
 This led to further research on the effect of perturbations to the material parameters on the k-surface and the potential for optical neutrality.

 Mulkey, Thomas, "Quartic Metamaterials: The Inverse Method, Perturbations, and Bulk Optical Neutrality" (2019).
-University Honors Program Theses.
+Honors College Theses.
 401.